DaraghP/my-allergy-assistant/docs/proposal/proposal.md

 >
 > For this reason, people with food allergies must be very careful when shopping for food, and consuming food products in order to avoid their allergens.
 > Some may struggle reading the ingredients on the back of packaging.
 This can turn an everyday task, like shopping for food, into a very daunting and stressful situation for people.
-> The aim of our project is to assist these people and make their everyday lives less stressful with the help of our 'Intelligent Allergy Assistant' app.
+> The aim of our project is to assist these people and make their everyday lives less stressful with the help of the 'MyAllergyAssistant' app.
 >
 > The target audience of this app is people with allergies, have trouble reading through ingredients, and anyone else who wants to ensure that food ingredients don't contain allergens
 >